What is Keyword Research?

 Here are good examples to use in Keyword Research:

-• Examples of categories, e.g., for business, cooking classes, and traveling.
+Examples of categories include business, cooking classes, and traveling.
 For SEO blogs, influencer marketing, social media

 Selecting your target location is also important.
-Right now, you can only choose a country in the list of target locations you see in Keyword Research.
-This tool is based on databases and not API, which is why we are limited to the list and currently cannot add new countries/cities.
+Right now, you can only choose a country from the list of target locations in Keyword Research.
+This tool is based on databases and not API, which is why we are limited to the list and cannot add new countries/cities.

-Patience is key! 🔑 Creating a Keyword Research query may take up to five minutes because we're scraping data from the most relevant sites to the keyword you used and digesting topics they write about.
-Once the query finishes running, you will be directed to a results page which is a summary of different keyword metrics.
+Patience is key! 🔑 Creating a Keyword Research query may take up to five minutes because we're scraping data from the most relevant sites to the keyword you used and digesting their topics.
+Once the query finishes running, you will be directed to a results page that summarizes different keyword metrics.

 What’s on your Keyword Research results page?

-You will find multiple topic clusters of grouped, closely-related content pieces.
+You will find multiple topic clusters of grouped, closely related content pieces.
 As a whole, those pages should offer comprehensive coverage of the main topic.
-An example of a topic cluster can be a blog category and articles you can include inside of it.
+An example of a topic cluster is a blog category and articles you can include inside it.

-A solid topic cluster not only consists of multiple, topically connected pages.
-It's important those pages link to each other, letting Google know they create the whole group.
+A solid topic cluster consists of multiple topically connected pages.
+It's also important that those pages link to each other, letting Google know they created the whole group.

 The "Missing" tab is your prioritized list of articles you should consider adding to your website.